 Do you persistently get acne in the same areas of your face?

 It's possible to understand what causes your acne by looking at where it appears most often.
-Face mapping is a process of dividing of the face into sections and finding the connections between the areas of the face and our internal body systems and organs.
-I myself have suffered with acne from the age of 13, and here I find myself, 10 years later, still suffering from occasional, sometimes unexplainable outbreaks.
+Face mapping is the process of dividing the face into sections and finding the connections between the areas of the face and our internal body systems and organs.
+I myself have suffered from acne from the age of 13, and here I find myself, ten years later, still suffering from occasional, sometimes unexplainable outbreaks.
 Face mapping and a few basic tips have helped me control and minimise many of my breakouts.

 What Is Face Mapping?

 Face mapping is also called face reflexology.
 It is an ancient Chinese and Indian method of skincare that focuses on zones of the face, such as the forehead, chin, and nose, and on connections those zones are believed to have with internal functions.
 By monitoring these areas it is possible to decipher what is going on inside your body and why acne breakouts occur repeatedly in the same places.

 This is by no way a definitive answer to the war on acne, but it is a good start.
 Do not forget that your hygiene, diet, hormones, and even genetics can also play a part in causing acne.

 Outbreaks on your forehead can be a result of toxin build-up, usually related to poor digestion and lack of water.